ali-eser/fullstackopen/part0/spa_new_note_diagram.md

     browser-->>server: new note
     deactivate server

-    Note right of the browser: The SPA JS will automatically fetch new notes after the POST request
+    Note right of browser: The SPA JS will automatically fetch new notes after the POST request
 ```